ConnorAustin/RegexVisualizer/README.md

 javac Regex.java && ./runRegex.sh
 ```

-`DFA.java` and `NFA.java` have implementations of there own if you would like to simulate either you can run `runDFA.sh` and `runNFA.sh` respectively.
+`DFA.java` and `NFA.java` have implementations of their own.
+If you would like to simulate either you can run `runDFA.sh` and `runNFA.sh` respectively.

 `input.txt` contains an example input to demonstrate the format of defining finite state automatas.